notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

   - 'Marc Stammerjohann'
 github: 'https://github.com/notiz-dev/nestjs-prisma'
 versions:
-  nestjs/cli: 6.14.2
+  nestjs/cli: 7.1.2
-  nestjs: 6.11.x
+  nestjs: 7.0.x
-  prisma2: 2.0.0-preview023
+  prisma2: 2.0.0-beta.1
-  prisma/client: 2.0.0-preview023
+  prisma/client: 2.0.0-beta.1
 ---

-[Prisma](https://prisma.io) is a toolkit for modeling, querying and migrating a [database](https://github.com/prisma/prisma2/blob/master/docs/supported-databases.md).
-[Prisma 2](https://github.com/prisma/prisma2) is currently rewritten with Rust and is [not yet production ready](https://www.notion.so/Is-Prisma-2-Ready-8b3fba3eaf5b4bf3ab7102fd94f56148).
+[Prisma](https://prisma.io) is a toolkit for modeling, querying and migrating a [database](https://www.prisma.io/docs/more/supported-databases).
+[Prisma 2.0](https://github.com/prisma/prisma) is currently rewritten with Rust and hit recently the first [Beta release](https://www.prisma.io/blog/prisma-2-beta-b7bcl0gd8d8e) 🎉.
+Find out if Prisma 2.0 is [production ready](https://www.notion.so/Is-Prisma-2-Ready-8b3fba3eaf5b4bf3ab7102fd94f56148).

 [NestJS](https://nestjs.com) is a popular typescript server-side application framework.
 It is heavily influenced by Angular's architectur and enables to create a REST and [GraphQL](https://graphql.org) backend.

-This guide shows how to setup a NestJS application querying data from a SQLite database using Prisma 2.
+This guide shows how to setup a NestJS application querying data from a SQLite database using Prisma 2.0.

 ## TLDR